Planetary health

 Legislative work and good practices in the EU and member states

-The project will survey what concrete measures the European Commission and member states have planned or are preparing to take in order to promote planetary health.
+The project studied what concrete measures the European Commission and member states are planning or what measures are needed to promote planetary health.

-The project will bring together operators in society to discuss the measures and good examples needed to implement planetary health at the EU level and in member state levels.
-The study will be completed in September 2023, when it will be also presented to EU decision-makers and experts in the field at an event in Brussels.
+The project brought together operators in society to discuss the measures and good examples needed to implement planetary health at the EU level and in member state levels.
+The study was published in September 2023, when it was be also presented to EU decision-makers and experts in the field at an event in Brussels.

 Project implemented by: European Policy Centre, Elizabeth Kuiper, E.Kuipera (at) epc.eu